 This article offers actionable advice for non-Chinese students’ to train their ears.

-Chinese radicals are interesting, versatile and flexible, and absolutely refuse all rules of thumbs.
+Chinese radicals are interesting, versatile and flexible, and absolutely refuse all rules of thumb.

 Understand what IBDP Chinese curriculum requires and tests, and get help with choosing the appropriate level of IB Chinese to study.